Biogen Anti-Slavery and Human Trafficking Statement

 At Biogen, we have a long-standing commitment to corporate responsibility.
 This includes upholding human rights and ensuring that modern slavery (in all its forms) is not tolerated within our global business or our supply chain.
 Biogen has a zero-tolerance approach to modern slavery wherever we conduct business around the world.

 This statement describes Biogen's global commitment, approach and measures taken to combat modern slavery and human trafficking, consistent with the United Nations Guiding Principles on Business and Human Rights, the Organization for Economic Co-operation and Development (OECD) Guidelines and International Labor Organization (ILO) Core Labor Rights Conventions.
 In addition, this statement is intended to address any applicable disclosure requirements of the Modern Slavery Act 2015 (United Kingdom), the Commonwealth Modern Slavery Act 2018 (Cth) (Australia), the California Transparency in Supply Chains Act 2010 (California, USA) and other similar laws and regulations, to the extent applicable to Biogen's global business activities or any portion thereof, relating to our efforts to combat modern slavery and human trafficking.
-Looking ahead, we are monitoring potential new requirements and are specifically considering the potential implications of the EU Draft Directive on Corporate Sustainability Due Diligence (released February 2022).
-This 2023 statement is intended to align only with current law.

 Organization, structure, business, and supply chains